 Moxifloxacin is a fourth generation fluoroquinolone with expanded activity against gram-positive bacteria including multi-drug resistant strains of Streptococcus pneumoniae.

 Like other fluoroquinolones, moxifloxacin is active against a wide range of aerobic gram-positive and gram-negative organisms.
 The quinolones are believed to act by inhibition of type II DNA toposiomerases (gyrases) that are required for synthesis of bacterial mRNAs (transcription) and DNA replication.
-Moxifloxacin was approved for use in the United States in 1999 and is available under the commercial name of Avelox.
+Moxifloxacin was approved for use in the United States in 1999 and is available generically and under the commercial names of Avelox, Moxeza and Vigamox.
 Current indications include mild-to-moderate bacterial infections such as sinusitis, bronchitis, community acquired pneumonia, skin infections, cellulitis, abcesses and complicated intra-abdominal infections due to sensitive organisms.
 Moxifloxacin is available in formulations of 400 mg tablets; the usual dose being 400 mg daily for 5 to 14 days.
 Intravenous formulations are available for moderate to severe infections, the usual IV dosages being 400 mg daily.

 Mechanism of Injury